Skip to main content

 Hatch Restore 3 Sunrise Alarm Clock & Sound Machine

 The Restore 3 is the only pick here that is more than a noise machine, and judging it on masking alone misses the point.
-CNN Underscored reports it adds 60-plus sleep sounds with enhanced bass and clearer audio while holding the $170 price, and praises its screen-free sleep routine — the sunrise alarm and on-device controls together get the glowing phone off the nightstand, which is its own kind of sleep win in a dorm.
-Tom's Guide cites a 4.5/5 customer rating across a broad library from soundscapes to ASMR and guided body scans, plus three saveable routines, while flagging the honest caveat: some premium audio and light content requires a paid Hatch+ subscription.
-For the student already trying to overhaul a wrecked sleep schedule, that coaching layer is the value.
+CNN Underscored reports it adds 60-plus sleep sounds with enhanced bass and clearer audio while holding the $170 price, and praises its screen-free routine — the sunrise alarm and on-device controls together get the glowing phone off the nightstand.
+Tom's Guide highlights a library spanning soundscapes, ASMR, and guided body scans, plus three saveable routines, while CNN Underscored flags that some premium content requires a paid Hatch+ subscription.
+For a student overhauling a wrecked sleep schedule, that coaching delivers the value.

-On the DGH Cost-per-Year-of-Use score it lands at 6.4, the lowest in the guide by a wide margin.
-A $170 unit over a realistic 6-year life is about $28.33 per year of use on hardware alone — more than the EVO and Dohm combined — and that figure excludes the roughly $50-a-year Hatch+ subscription, which would push the effective cost far higher.
-That is not a knock on the product; it is a clarification of what you are buying.
-If you want masking, a LectroFan or the Magicteam wins on every dollar.
-The Restore 3 is worth its premium only if the sunrise alarm, the routines, and the deep sound library are features you will actually use.
+On the DGH Cost-per-Year-of-Use Score it lands at 6.4, the lowest here by a wide margin.
+A $170 unit over a realistic 6-year life is about $28.33 per year on hardware alone — more than the EVO and Dohm combined — and that excludes the roughly $50-a-year Hatch+ subscription, so the price factor drags its composite down.
+Compared to any LectroFan or the Magicteam, it loses on masking value.
+The Restore 3 earns its premium only if the sunrise alarm, routines, and deep library are features you will genuinely use.

 What We Love